free things to do in New York City

 Film | Will & Harper (2024): Will Ferrell and Trans Friend Take a Road Trip

-In this intimate portrayal of friendship, transition and America, actor Will Ferrell and his close friend of thirty years decide to go on a cross-country road trip to explore a new chapter in their relationship.
-Director: Josh Greenbaum 110 min.
+In this intimate portrayal of friendship, transition and America, actor Will Ferrell and his close friend more of thirty years decide to go on a cross-country road trip to explore a new chapter in their relationship.
+Director: Josh Greenbaum 110 min. less

 New York City, NY; NYC